olewsaa/amateur-radio/pat/README.md

 time.
 This is nicely explained in the videos.
 I use the rig to receive weatherfax, RTTY forecasts and record MSI audio messages all which need the audio device.
 Hence ARDOP and VARA should be stopped.
-Pat could probaly be left running, but I stop that too when not doing email communication.
+Pat could probably be left running, but I stop that too when not doing email communication.

 I'm using a Xiegu G90 for which Hamlib (current version March 2022)